 Write guest posts.
 Guest posting will boost your brand awareness and get your brand in front of a new audience, but if you are able to include a link in the text, it's also a great link-building opportunity.

-To use our template, follow the link Link-building planner, click on Use template and save it in one of your workspace’s folders.
+To use our template, follow the link Link-building tracker, click on Use template and save it in one of your workspace’s folders.

 This template offers you an easy UI to plan and keep track of your link-building activity.

 Let's reverse-engineer it together.

 Use column A and B to input the name and the page URL of the potential referral, i.e. who will potentially host your backlink.

 Pick a category in column C, to classify the strategy or the referral.
 Choose among Business directories and institutions, Media outlets, Partnerships, Clients, Forums/communities, Guest blogging, Broken backlink, PR.
 All dropdown lists can be personalized with custom inputs in the 'Settings' page, to best fit your internal processes and organization.
 Just add or edit any content of the cell, and the new item will appear in the respectve dropdown.